PillowD/autohotkey/README.md

 v2_A_Cursor ;   Report cursor type when you click the mouse working code

-v2_Command_line_parameter ; use Win-R or a cmd window to pass command line params to the script
+v2_Command_line_parameter ; use Win-R or a cmd window to pass command line params to the script working code

-V2_chrome_winmove ; demo of winmaximise, winminimize, winmove and winrestore on a chrome window
+V2_chrome_winmove ; demo of winmaximise, winminimize, winmove and winrestore on a chrome window working code

 v2_Format ;   Format working code